isomerpages/nlb-nas-corporate/_former-ford-factory/former-ford-factory-faqs.md

 ***By MRT***

+Hume MRT: Take Exit 1.
+The museum is a 3 minute walk up from Hume station.

 Hillview MRT: Take bus 67, 170, 171, 961, 961M (Sundays and Public Holidays) and alight opposite The Hillside.

 Beauty World MRT: Take bus 67, 75, 170, 961, 961M (Sundays and Public Holidays) and alight after Old Jurong Road.